Menu

 If you're walking, stay on footpaths, if possible, and:

-- away from the curb
+• away from the kerb

 Avoid travelling alone, especially at night: